Manage Device offers detailed information about a particular device (after

 menu and then by clicking the Manage device button of any of your listed devices.

-given device.
 Manage Device focuses on a single device.
-It lets you start and stop
+You can start and stop scans,

-- Scan (shows device's state & lets you start scans)
+- Overview (shows device's state & lets you start scans)

-- Quarantine (lists quarantined, suspicious & malicious files on this device)
+- Quarantine (lists quarantined files on this device)

-- Vault (lists cloned files to allow recovery from ransomware attacks)
+- Vault (lists cloned (copied) files to allow recovery from ransomware attacks)

 - Community (lists files the community doesn't have)

 - Settings (lets you select which drives to scan & what directories to exclude)